 For the covalent model, the e– contribution from the central atom is equal to the total number of valence e– for the neutral atom (in this case 9 e–).
 X-type ligands donate 1 e–, L-type ligands donate 2 e–, and Z-type ligands donate 0 e–.
 Finally, if the molecule is ionic, the charge of the ion containing the metal center needs to be subtracted from the metal + ligand electrons.
 Using the covalent model, the total electron count for Co(NH3)3Cl3 is also 18 e– (Table 1).

-Electron counting for ferrocene and ferrocenium cation
+Electron Counting for Ferrocene and Ferrocenium Cation

 Using the covalent model, Fe has 8 e–.
 If we regard the bonding in ferrocene as that in structure I, the cyclopentadiene (Cp) ligands are X-type donors and therefore each contribute 1 electron (Table 2).
 Thus, we would have 10 valence electrons.
 However, in structure II, each Cp ring donates 5 electrons (L2X-type ligand), where we have two double bonds (each are 2-electron, L-type donors), and one X-type donor (the radical).
 This gives a total of 18 electrons (Table 2).